 Repeat steps 6.8 - 6.12 so that the cell is activated twice in activating solution (pCa=4.5(2)).

-NOTE: Typically, after the first activation, cardiomyocyte ends can slightly detached from the needle tips, changing the cardiomyocyte length, CSA and/or the sarcomere length.
+NOTE: Typically, after the first activation, cardiomyocyte ends can slightly detach from the needle tips, changing the cardiomyocyte length, CSA and/or the sarcomere length.
 Readjust to the desired sarcomere length and introduce the corrected dimensions in the software.

-Continue to step 6.13.2 for Ca2+ sensitivity protocol or save the data detach the cell from needles and clean them with acetone to remove the glue
+Continue to step 6.13.2 for Ca2+ sensitivity protocol or save the data, if values of passive and active force of the cell are the only parameters needed and detach the cell from needles and clean them with acetone to remove the glue.

-If needed, end the protocol at this step if basic values of passive and active force of the cell are the only parameters needed.
 Adjust the sarcomere length of the cell to 2.2 µm by slightly stretching it again, if necessary.

-Replace the activating solution by the next Ca2+ solution (55-100 µL here).
-Repeat steps 6.8 - 6.12.

-Repeat exchanging the existing solution by each Ca2+ solution and repeat steps 6.8 - 6.12 until all solutions have been tested (5.0, 5.2, 5.4, 5.6, 5.8, 6.0).
+Replace the activating solution by the next Ca2+ solution (55-100 µL here) and repeat steps 6.8 - 6.12 until all solutions have been tested (5.0, 5.2, 5.4, 5.6, 5.8, 6.0).

 Lastly, re-activate the cell with activating solution (pCa4.5(3)).
 Repeat steps 6.8- 6.12.